14 Logistics Innovations and Industry Trends in 2023

 Artificial Intelligence (AI) is gaining attention in the industry thanks to rapid advances in machine learning, computer power, and big data analytics.
 When used correctly, it can help businesses improve their operations’ functionality, spot potential problems, and suggest fixes.

 The introduction of Cloud technologies and the rise of computer capacity have boosted industrial acceptance of machine learning.
-According to a McKinsey report, over 20% of businesses already have machine learning embedded in their systems.
+According to a recent report, over 34% of businesses already have machine learning embedded in their systems.

 Adiona is an Australian firm that has created AI-based Optimization Software-as-a-Service (OSaaS) that helps businesses improve their logistic processes while cutting costs.
 Using machine learning, the system helps predict factors such as demand, weather, and traffic.
 Overall, the approach reduces the number of people needed for manual input.